lambda-11235/lambda-calc/README.md

 char = ? [a-zA-Z] ? ;
 ```

-Additionally, the toplevel entries in the REPL have the syntax
+Additionally, the top level entries in the REPL have the syntax
 ```
 toplevel = var , '=' , expr
          | expr ;
 ```

-## Example
+## Example Session

 ```
 λ> id = (\x. x)